-We’re well and truly in the midst of spring cleaning season, a time of year that fills some of us with, but that others actively look forward to (believe it or not!).
+We’re well and truly in the midst of spring cleaning season, a time of year that fills some of us with dread, but that others actively look forward to.

 Here at Sleepy People, the bedroom is our favourite room in the house, so we’ve put together ten of our favourite tips for keeping it spick and span this spring without having to shell out on an arsenal of expensive cleaning products.

-Hopefully after reading these tips your bedroom feeling more like a sanctuary, without leaving you out of pocket.
+Hopefully after reading these simple, cheap tips and tricks, your previously messy bedroom will be left feeling more like a sanctuary without leaving you out of pocket.

 Fold and stack clothes vertically instead of horizontally